jas4gan/bwyd/README.md

 ## Setup

+### Dependencies

-Run `npm install` to install packages.
+Run `npm install` to install server-related dependencies.
+`cd client` and run `npm install` install client dependencies.

 Run `npm run serve` to run the development server.

-### Dependencies

 Run `yarn` on root folder to install dependencies related to Express.

-`cd client` and run `yarn` install dependencies related to Vue.

 ### Database Prep

+Type `mysql -u root -p` to access the MySQL CLI using your password.
+In the MySQL CLI, type `create database bwyd;` to create a database in MySQL.
 Create `.env` file in project directory and add

 ```